Advising Preparation for Transitions

 Why submit college transcripts?

 Knowing what classes you’ve already received credit for will ensure you avoid registering for and repeating a class, or credits, you don’t need.
-Registration appointments for future quarters are based on earned credits, so having those additional transfer credits on record at Western will have a favorable effect on your registration priority for winter quarter and beyond.
+Registration times for future quarters are based on earned credits, so having those additional transfer credits on record at Western will have a favorable effect on your registration priority for winter quarter and beyond.

 If you are awarded transfer credit, instructions for viewing your Transfer Equivalency Report (TER) will be sent to your email account in early August.
 Your TER will only include coursework on file at Western at the time of enrollment confirmation.